 LAB3 eyes NZ cloud market hot on heels of Microsoft's data centre plans

-Microsoft’s plans to launch a hyperscale data centre region in New Zealand have created an opportunity too good to miss for many tech firms, including those in New Zealand and across the ditch.
+Microsoft’s plans to launch a hyperscale data center region in New Zealand have created an opportunity too good to miss for many tech firms, including those in New Zealand and across the ditch.

 Australian-founded Microsoft Azure provider LAB3 is just one company taking advantage of the rising demand for cloud and Microsoft’s investment in New Zealand.